 Using your supervisors' contacts is another effective networking strategy.
 This way, you will be connected with peers, colleagues and other academic and professional contacts who may be able to provide you with insight and opportunities in the career you'd like to pursue after your degree.
 Why not talk to your supervisors about widening your professional and academic network and see how you can develop your contacts?

 Expand your professional networks and strengthen your research, professional and transferable skills through a graduate research internship.
 For information on finding a suitable internship and what you may need to consider before taking part, visit the Graduate Research Internships page.

 Social media networks

 Social networking sites like LinkedIn are increasingly important in developing and sustaining a network of contacts and connections in your field.
 Developing a professional online profile allows you to connect with others in your field and be discovered by potential employers.

-You are encouraged to create an ORCID account so that you will be identified correctly as the author of your publications.
-ORCID is an internationally recognised registry of unique researcher identifiers, and helps you to establish and maintain your scholarly identity.
+ORCID (Open Researcher and Contributor ID) is an internationally recognised registry of unique researcher identifiers and helps you to establish and maintain your scholarly identity.
+You are encouraged to create an ORCID account as early as possible so that you will be identified correctly as the author of your publications produced during your candidature, including your thesis.
 Your ORCID profile may also assist in promoting yourself for an academic career.